What is the cost to attend the University of Northern Colorado?

 A. All students pay a student activity fee ($41.85 per credit hour up to 10 credit hours per semester), Leadership for Environmental Action Fund (LEAF) fee ($1.00 per credit hour up to 10 credit hours per semester), technology, library and capital fee ($25.00 per credit hour up to 10 credit hours per semester).

 A. See below:

-- LEAF Fee: Student Leadership for Environmental Action Fund (Student LEAF) is a three-year initiative intended to move the campus community toward a sustainability-minded culture.
-This fund will finance environmental improvements in campus infrastructure and educational initiatives.
-Student LEAF will be managed by a committee led by students, staff and faculty representation.
-A student fee of $1 per credit hour up to 10 credit hours each semester (up to $20 per a traditional academic year) will sustain the fund.
-The savings generated from the projects will be reinvested in ways that are directly visible to the student body.
+- LEAF Fee: The Student Leadership for Environmental Action Fund (Student LEAF) is intended to move the campus community toward a sustainability-minded culture.
+This fund finances environmental improvements in campus infrastructure and educational initiatives.
+Student LEAF is managed by a committee led by students, staff and faculty representation.
+A student fee of $1 per credit hour up to 10 credit hours each semester (up to $20 per a traditional academic year) sustains the fund.
+The savings generated from the projects are being reinvested in ways that are directly visible to the student body.
 To be eligible, projects must seek to improve campus resource efficiency, strengthen the community, and provide practical career experiences for students.
 For example, a project might be proposed to fund and/or include academic involvement in developing a highly efficient irrigation system.

 - Technology Fee: Used for equipping new smart classrooms, staffing and maintaining computer labs, and providing students access to academic software.

-- Library: Differentially charged based on student’s program of study.
-Covers print and online library materials.
+- Library: Covers print and online library materials.

 What other academic fees are there?